Mallobathra abyssina

 Mallobathra abyssina is a moth of the family Psychidae.
-This species is endemic to New Zealand.
+It was described by Charles Edwin Clarke in 1934.
+This species is endemic to New Zealand and has been observed in the West Coast Region.
+Adults are on the wing in January.

 Taxonomy

 This species was first described by Charles Edwin Clarke in 1934 using a male specimen collected by himself at Franz Joseph Glacier in January and named Sabathinca abyssina.
+George Hudson discussed this species under that name in his 1939 publication A supplement to the butterflies and moths of New Zealand.
 In 1988 J. S. Dugdale placed this species within the genus Mallobathra.
-George Hudson described the species in his 1939 publication A supplement to the butterflies and moths of New Zealand.
 The holotype specimen is held at Auckland Museum.

 Description

 Clarke described the adult of this species as follows:

 Distribution

 This species is endemic to New Zealand.
 The holotype specimen was collected on rocks on the north eastern side of Franz Josef Glacier.

+Behaviour

+Adults of this species is on the wing in January.